-Flea and ticks are pests I think we all can all agree we can do without, they’re creepy, crawly and they spread diseases.
+Fleas and ticks are pests I think we all can all agree we can do without; they’re creepy, crawly, and they spread diseases.
 Unfortunately, ticks are part of our lives, and chances are you’ve seen a flea or tick in your lifetime, especially if you have a dog.

-No one wants to find a tick on their dog, so we listen to our vet and purchase the flea and tick products based on their recommendations.
-Frontline Plus, K9 Advantix II, NexGard, Seresto are all commonly available from your vet, online or in the pet stores.
+No one wants to find a tick on their dog, so we listen to our vet and purchase flea and tick products based on their recommendations.
+Frontline Plus, K9 Advantix II, NexGard, and Seresto are all commonly available from your vet, online, or in pet stores.

 UPDATE: 9/20/18 from the FDA: Animal Drug Safety Communication: FDA Alerts Pet Owners and Veterinarians About Potential for Neurologic Adverse Events Associated with Certain Flea and Tick Products